-This report recommends the Board of the Moreno Valley Community Services District ("CSD Board") conduct a Public Hearing and consider adoption of the resolution (Attachment 1), which confirms the diagram (i.e. map) and authorizes the levy of assessments on the fiscal year (FY) 2025/26 property tax roll for Moreno Valley Community Services District Lighting Maintenance District No. 2014-01 ("LMD No. 2014-01" or "District").
+This report recommends the Board for the Moreno Valley Community Services District ("CSD Board") conduct a Public Hearing and consider adoption of the resolution (Attachment 1), which confirms the diagrams (i.e. maps), authorizes the levy of assessments on the fiscal year (FY) 2025/26 property tax roll, and orders the collection of revenue for future capital improvement projects for Moreno Valley Community Services District Landscape Maintenance District No. 2014-02 ("LMD No. 2014-02" or "District").
 This is a routine process that occurs each year.

 The proposed assessments are a continuation of the real property assessments currently levied on the property tax bills.
-There are no increases proposed to the assessments other than an annual inflationary adjustment, provided the property owners previously approved such adjustment.
-Revenue received from the assessment funds, in part, the street lighting services provided by the District.
+There are no increases proposed to the maximum assessments other than an annual inflationary adjustment, provided the property owners previously approved such adjustment.
+The revenue received from the assessments partially funds the ongoing maintenance of the public landscaping within the District and in some zones, is collected for related capital improvement or reinvestment projects.

-The Finance Subcommittee received an update on the annual inflationary adjustment process that will be applied to the maximum assessment rates, if previously authorized by the property owners, at its April 22, 2025 meeting.
+The Finance Subcommittee reviewed the annual inflationary adjustments proposed to be applied to the maximum assessment rates, if previously authorized by the property owners, at its April 22, 2025 meeting.